True Steel Oklahoma Crane Services

 True Steel offers industrial crane service and crane rigging with NCCCO certified personnel to meet the most stringent requirements at the highest levels of industry.
 True Steel is located in Ada, OK and our cranes service wind farms, commercial and industrial facilities throughout Oklahoma, Kansas and Texas.
-True Steel is strategically placed to meet the needs of clients requiring crane service near the most common areas where industrial crane and rigging operations are occuring.
+True Steel is strategically placed to meet the needs of clients requiring crane service near the most common areas where industrial crane and rigging operations are occurring.
 Our crane company offers all terrain, crawler crane and rough terrain machines with a wide range of capabilities to handle your project needs, in Oklahoma, Kansas, Texas and other states.
 Our largest fleet is in the all terrain category, and we also utilize Liebherr LR 1500 crawler cranes in our wind division and have the resources to acquire other cranes as needed .
 Contact True Steel today for any questions you may have and we'll work with you to match the correct crane for your requirements on your crane rental Oklahoma project.

 There are many variables that contribute to a successful lift involving crane and rigging operations.
 Meeting the performance standards as a rigging company is integral and critical to the entire crane and rigging process.
 The process of crane rigging is among the most important aspects of crane service and, at the most basic level, the rigger is responsible for using ropes and cables for attaching to the load resulting in a safe and effective lift.
 Depending on the type of load, an assessment will be made to determine what type of rigging method should be used.
 This method is based upon slings used in a certain hitch or configuration for lifting a specific type of load.
 As with any skill or occupation, the riggers ability to perform all the required tasks depends upon the level of training they’ve received and the extent of their knowledge.
 Of further importance are the skills they’ve acquired through experience and education, overall ability to utilize the proper rigging equipment and to perform the necessary inspections.

 Advanced Rigging Skills